oussamakami/javascript-clock/README.md

 # Javascript clock
-this clock is powered by javascript and its able to return the time and some informations about the present-day like the weather and current temperature.
+this clock is powered with javascript and its able to return the time and some informations about the present-day like the weather and current temperature.
 # Screenshots
 * ### Laptop Screenshot
 ![Laptops Preview](https://raw.githubusercontent.com/oussamakami/javascript-clock/master/imgs/laptops-prev.png)